and-rgr/Niologic-Challenge/README.md

 ## Script Execution

-The script can be run from the command line, using the following 3 command line arguments:
+The script can be run from the command line, using the following 3 command line arguments, in order:
   1. **file_name**: the name of the Excel file to read
   2. **db_name**: the name of the database that we will connect to
   3. **table_name**: the name of the table that we will create